nazmulislamnayeem/CodeAlpha_NIDS/README.md

 snort -V

-4. Navigate to your working directory (e.g., CodeAlpha_NIDS):
+4. Navigate to your working directory:

 cd ~/CodeAlpha_NIDS